locle97/programming-in-real-life/oop/README.md

 **Definition**: Polymorphism allows methods to do different things based on the object it is acting upon, even though they share the same name.
 It can be achieved through method overriding and method overloading.

 ### Abstraction
 **Definition**: Abstraction is the concept of hiding the complex implementation details and showing only the necessary features of an object.
 It helps in reducing programming complexity and effort.
+For example, in SmartHouseVille, every house has a button by the front door to control the lights, hiding the complex wiring details from the user.